njdelapaz/cora-extension/README.md

 1. **Navigate** to any course search page on `sisuva.admin.virginia.edu`
 2. **Expand** a course section by clicking on it to see the detailed information
-3. **Look** for the purple "✨ Cora" button that appears next to the three-dot menu
+3. **Click** the "✨ Cora" button that appears in the expanded section
-4. **Click** the Cora button to see a popup with course information (more features coming soon!)
+4. **View** AI-generated summaries, ratings, and relevant links for the course and professor

-The extension intelligently detects when you expand or collapse course sections and automatically shows/hides the Cora button accordingly.
+The extension intelligently searches the web, scrapes relevant content, filters it using AI, and generates concise summaries to help you make informed course selection decisions.

 ## Getting Started